spinkube/skips/proposals/005-skip-approval-process/README.md

 The following conditions must be met for a SKIP to be considered approved:

-- The SKIP has been open for comment for at least two weeks and any objecting comments are resolved.
+- The SKIP has been open for comment for at least two weeks and all comments are resolved.
 - The SKIP has been approved by at least two maintainers who are not an author.
 - The SKIP has been approved by at least one maintainer of each different impacted project[^1].
 - The SKIP has been discussed as an agenda item in at least one SpinKube community meeting[^2].